charlie-vf/gay-street-games/README.md

 ## **Testing**

-- I ensured the site works across all screen sizes, from widescreen to mobile, using DevTools.
+- I ensured the site works across all screen sizes, from widescreen to small mobile, using DevTools.
     - I tested the site on my own mobile and my friends' to double check responsiveness
+- I ensured the site works across multiple browsers, including Chrome, Firefox and Safari
+    - My Macbook already had Chrome and Safari, so I downloaded Firefox and pasted the website link into all three
 - I ensured the form submits properly and requires input in the relevant fields
+    - Inputted dummy text, submitted and was taken to the Code Institute's form submission success page
 - I ensured all links work correctly and open in new tabs

 ## **Validation & Accessibility**